UAH-s-Telematics-Engineering-Tasks/adv_programming/README.md

 ## Final notes

-No matter the problems you might encounter, rememeber that...
+No matter the problems you might encounter, remember that...

 <p align="center">
   <img src="./Memes/It_works.jpg">